ta0kira/wrapping-editor/README.md

   leading edges of the paragraphs look cleaner.
 This has no effect on the data itself.
 This policy works for any character type with a `SpaceChar` `instance`, which identifies space characters.

-Wrapping is disabled for included policies when the width is less than 1.

 ## Creating a Custom Wrapping Policy